merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 For defining target browsers, [browserslist](https://github.com/ai/browserslist) is used.
 This config is shareable between different frontend tools.
 If not defined, the default browsers from browserslist would be taken.

+#### githooks

+Nitro uses [husky](https://github.com/typicode/husky) for githooks.

+The configuration is placed in the "husky" and the corresponding "lint-staged" node in `package.json`

 ## Daily Work - Creating Patterns & Pages

 ### Creating Patterns